victor0989/ISS_parker_modules/README.md

 The snappyHexMesh utility generates 3-dimensional meshes containing hexahedra (hex) and split-hexahedra (split-hex) automatically from triangulated surface geometries, or tri-surfaces, in Stereolithography (STL) or Wavefront Object (OBJ) format.OpenFOAM is leading software for computational fluid dynamics (CFD), written in C++

+A compact laser and navigation system detection, just lasers or technology to destroy big meteorites, cooling systems as well integration all of these components.